Why our research is in demand

 This approach has generated our reputation.
 We have a steadily growing client base, which now includes most of the country’s top schools, and usually a 2 – 3 month waiting list for our research projects.

 Our unique specialism: qualitative research interviews

 The most effective way to understand the true reasons for parental perceptions and preferences is depth telephone interviews, where our researchers explore a series of topic areas agreed in advance with the School.
 We have developed an exceptional research approach through our extensive research work in the banking and business sectors: we do not approach these topics in any scripted manner nor in any set order, as both of these practices tend to make the process overly stilted and to close down interesting conversational avenues.

 A typical research study entails between 75 and 150 telephone interviews, although this is driven by the pupil roll and therefore varies from school to school.
 Each interview lasts, on average, between 10 and 15 minutes.
 The interviews typically entail three parent groups: parents of existing pupils; parents who have recently chosen the school; and parents who moved their child to another school.

 All calls are carried out anonymously, such that the comments made are not linked to the parents’ name; nor are the School advised which parents have been interviewed.
 This degree of anonymity is essential if parents are to feel able to speak openly.

 The result of this exercise is a detailed report and presentation, using substantial verbatim comment, and with specific recommendations for improvement in admissions procedure, marketing material, positioning, infrastructure, and in the running and focus of the educational experience.

-A typical qualitative research exercise of this type costs £9,000 (including VAT).
+The average qualitative research exercise of this type costs £10,000 (including VAT).